floatdrop/node-cctz/readme.md

 - `yearday` – only getter [1:356]
 - `weekday` – only getter [0:6]

+> __Tip:__ Fastest way to add amount of time is to add number of seconds to unix timestamp.

 ##### CivilTime.startOfYear()

 Returns new CivilTime object with start of year.